djvill/APLS/doc/how-to-use/how-to-use-MAIN.md

 - upload: Upload search results to get more data (e.g., extracting a list of audio clips)
 - participants: View information on participants
 - transcripts: Browse transcripts
-- dictionaries: Get information from dictionaries such as the CELEX lexical database
 - documentation: Basic information on the corpus